sequenceiq/blog/source/_posts/2014-03-05-access-hdp2-sandbox.markdown

 date: 2014-03-05 08:12:44 +0000
 comments: true
 published: true
-categories: [Hortonworks sanfbox, HDP2, SOCKS proxy, SSL]
+categories: [Hortonworks sandbox, HDP2, SOCKS proxy, SSL]
 author: Laszlo Puskas
 ---
 During development of a Hadoop project people have many options of where and how to run Hadoop.
 We at SequenceIQ use different environments as well (cloud based, VM or host) - and different versions/vendor distributions.
 A very popular distribution among developers is the Hortonworks Sandbox - which contains the latest releases across Hadoop (2.2.0) and the key related projects into a single integrated and tested platform.